ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 If the request is valid (`ug/<i>/<j>` exists), the response is encoded as a JSON object whose data format is indicated by the media type.

-A client may conduct proactive fetching of future updates, by long polling updates that have not been listed in the directory yet.
-For such updates, the client MUST have indicated the media type that may appear.
-It is RECOMMENDED that the server allows for at least the long polling of `<end-seq> -> <end-seq + 1>`
+A client MAY conduct proactive fetching of future updates, by long polling updates that have not been provided in the directory yet.
+For such updates, the client MUST indicate all media types that may appear.
+It is RECOMMENDED that the server allows for at least the long polling of `<end-seq> -> <end-seq + 1>`.

-Hence, the server processing logic SHOULD be:
+Hence, the server processing logic MUST be:

 -  If `ug/<i>/<j>` exists: return content using encoding.

--  Else if `ug/<i>/<j>` pre-fetch is acceptable: put request in a backlog queue.
+-  Else if long polling `ug/<i>/<j>` is acceptable: put request in a backlog queue, then either a response is triggered when the content is ready or the request is interrupted, e.g., by a network error.

 -  Else: return error.